golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 * Delete all fields except `OBJECTID` and `fid` from the dissolved layers using `Layer properties > Fields` dialog.
 (This is because some of the fields have conflicts when being merged and they're not being used for anything anyway because the dissolve function mashes all the shape components into one big shape.)

-* Merge the `th` and `haz` layers, grouping by year using the Merge Vector Layers function.
+* For each year, merge the `th` and `haz` layers the Merge Vector Layers function.
 Save using the naming convention `m-d-overlap-fx-thhaz-[YYYY].gpkg`

-**Note:** merged layers have two rows.
-This means we need to dissolve again on each merged layer using the naming convention. `d-m-d-overlap-fx-thhaz-2002.gpkg`
+**Note:** Merged layers have two rows.
+This means we need to dissolve again on each merged layer using the naming convention. `d-m-d-overlap-fx-thhaz-[YYYY].gpkg`

 * Calculate the total area of each `d-m-d-` layer using `Open attribute table > Open field calculator`